-Keio International Program(KIP)
+Keio International Program(KIP) 2019

-The Keio International Program (KIP） isa comprehensive program especially designed for exchange students from partner universities.
-In this program, students can study about Japan and East/Southeast Asia by taking English-taught courses offered by the International Center.
-In addition, KIP students may choose to take up to four (4) Japanese language courses each semester.
-KIP students with advanced Japanese proficiency may also take undergraduate courses in Japanese offered by faculties open to exchange students.
+The Keio International Program (KIP) is a comprehensive program especially designed for exchange students from partner universities.
+In this program, students can study Japan and East/Southeast Asia by taking taught in English.
+In addition, KIP students may take each semester.
+KIP students may also take open to exchange students.

 Note: Students who choose this program are not allowed to change programs.

 - A student must register for a minimum of seven (7) courses per semester.
 We have no requirements on the number of .